Kwasninski/carhartt-archive/readme.md

-# Simple application for my vintage carhartt collection
+# Simple application for my vintage carhartt

-# Add, display, edit and delete items
+Add, display, edit and delete items

-# I use the 'main' list for owned items or 'wishlist' list for items i'd like to own
+I use the 'main' list for owned items or 'wishlist' list for items i'd like to own

-# built with python, fastapi, js, html, css, sqlite3
+built with python, fastapi, js, html, css, sqlite3

-# uvicorn main:app --reload to run locally
+uvicorn main:app --reload to run locally